Da Zhidu Lun: Translations

 One third of this work was translated by Etienne Lamotte as Le Traité de la Grande Vertu de Sagesse.
-This translation is regrettably replete with mistakes.
 An English translation from Lamotte's French was completed by Gelongma Karma Migme Chodron as "The Treatise on the Great Virtue of Wisdom".

-Bhiksu Dharmamitra has also translated sections of this work into English, including chapters 17-30 (Nagarjuna on the Six Perfections, Kalavinka press, 2008) and a collection of 130 stories and anecdotes extracted from the text (Marvelous Stories from the Perfection of Wisdom, Kalavinka press, 2008).
+Bhiksu Dharmamitra has also translated sections of this work into English, including chapters 17-30 and a collection of 130 stories and anecdotes extracted from the text.